 The rotary sidewall coring tool can recover numerous sidewall cores in one trip.
 Each sample is isolated for positive identification, and a summary output at the surface lists all the samples with the exact depth and time each was taken.

 Rotary sidewall coring yields cores that are almost as good as conventional cores, except for the size.
+While porosity and permeability can easily be determined, the geologist will have a much harder time identifying the environment of deposition.

 Percussion Sidewall Coring

-The percussion method of sidewall coring uses a high explosive charge to propel a short core barrel into the formation at extremely high speed.
+The percussion method of sidewall coring uses a high explosive charge to propel a short core barrel into the formation with a lot of force, at extremely high speed.
 The core barrel is embedded in the rock, then withdrawn by a strong wire.
 A short rock plug is pulled out, and retrieved into the tool.
 Typically, cores about 1″ in diameter and 1″ to 2″ long can be retrieved with this method.
 Several dozen “shots” will be available on a percussion-core wireline tool.
 This type of sidewall coring is very fast, which means it is usually the cheapest way to get a core.
 However, the tremendous force required to penetrate the rock can result in some damage to the rock structure.

 Converting the Cores Into Hard Data